girlsending0/girlsending0/README.md

 # About me!
 [![Hits](https://hits.seeyoufarm.com/api/count/incr/badge.svg?url=https%3A%2F%2Fgithub.com%2Fgirlsending0%2Fhit-counter&count_bg=%23EFA5C4&title_bg=%23555555&icon=&icon_color=%23E7E7E7&title=GITHUB&edge_flat=false)](https://hits.seeyoufarm.com)

 Hello there!
-I have a dream of understanding data and using various technologies to make a positive impact on the world.
-That's why I'm currently studying the analysis of data and applying the findings to develop AI models.
-My current focus lies in utilizing physiological signals, including brainwaves, to develop diverse AI models.
+I work on creating AI that advances the world through the analysis and understanding of data.
+I specialize in delving deeply into complex data structures to clarify and extract valuable insights for problem-solving.
+Through various projects, I have strengthened data-driven decision-making and developed efficient algorithms for practical problem resolution.
+With these experiences, I aim to continuously learn and grow, enjoying new challenges in the fields of data science and artificial intelligence.

 ### 🎓 **Degree**